Free EA Newsletter

 4. High Quality of Life

 Compared to other Latin American countries, Chile offers a relatively high standard of living.
 Santiago regularly features on lists of the best expat cities in South America, thanks to its modern amenities, excellent healthcare, efficient transport, and cosmopolitan vibe.
+You may want to get some quality travel insurance, such as our preferred choice, Safety Wing, as accidents do happen.

-For those thinking about leaving the U.S. or Europe, Chile offers the comforts of the developed world with the charm and affordability of Latin America.
+But for those thinking about leaving the U.S. or Europe, Chile offers the comforts of the developed world with the charm and affordability of Latin America.

 Many expats find that their quality of life improves significantly, as the cost of living is much lower than in cities like New York or London, yet the infrastructure and services are solid.